Michelleoc/pands-project/README.md

 The code for a Violinplot is similar to Boxplot, to have all showing on the one output requires a 2 x 2 (2 columns and 2 rows), therefore subplot(2,2) is required.
 The 3rd value in the subplot indicates where on the output the plot is shown, as follows 1 - Top Left, 2 - Top Right, 3 - Bottom Left, 4 - Bottom Right.
-On the plot the x axis is the species type, y axis is the attribute
+On the plot the x axis is the species type, y axis is the attribute.

     plt.figure(figsize=(15,10))
     plt.subplot(2,2,1)